-TOPIC READING/LEARNING REFERENCE

-Review of Descriptive Statistics Instructor Lectures

-and Inferential Statistics Notes/Examples on MOODLE (largely

-(Univariate and Bivariate) from recent BHS 310 course)
+TOPIC READING/LEARNING REFERENCE Review of Descriptive Statistics Instructor Lectures and Inferential Statistics Notes/Examples on Moodle (largely (Univariate and Bivariate) from recent BHS 310 course) Exercises from the Yockey Guide.

 The text includes chapters (notably chapters 1, 2, 3, and 4) that discuss and explain much of the above materials.
 These are not specifically required reading for this course (BHS 410), but the student will find them to be useful as a review of materials that were covered in the prerequisite BHS 310 course.
-A good level of comfort with these BHS 310 materials will contribute much to the student's ability to absorb BHS 410 materials and to obtain good grades in BHS 410 assignments, quizzes, and exams.
-Alternately, the student whose recall of the BHS 310 materials is a bit hazy may find it highly valuable to review his/her notes from the BHS 310 course.
+A good level of comfort with the BHS 310 materials will contribute much to the student's ability to absorb BHS 410 materials and to obtain good grades in BHS 410 assignments, quizzes, and exams.
+Alternately, the student whose recall of the BHS 310 materials is a bit hazy may find it highly valuable to review chapters 1,2,3 and 4 of the Field text and review, if available, his/her notes from the BHS 310 course.

-The balance/major portion of the lecture and lab sessions in this course will relate to portions of nine chapters in the text.
+The balance/major portion of the lecture and lab sessions in this course will relate to portions of ten chapters in the text.

 Assumptions Chapter 5

 Correlation Chapter 6

 Simple and Multiple Regression Chapter 7

 Comparison of Two Means (t-tests) Chapter 9

 Comparison of Three or More Means (ANOVA) Chapters 10 and 12

 Repeated Measures Chapter 13

 Mixed Measures Chapter 14

-Multivariate Analysis (MANOVA) Chapter 16

-Students are required to read in the above-listed nine chapters of the textbook in order to be prepared for the lectures, discussion, and problem-solving.
+Non-Parametric Tests Chapter 15 Students are required to read in the above-listed ten chapters of the textbook in order to be prepared for the lectures, discussion, and problem-solving.

-The nine chapters selected in the course textbook cover the main topics for study, but a few sections in some chapters will be omitted from lecture and/or lab coverage.
-Students will be given a Readings List in the early weeks of the course which will indicate the page numbers for specific content that is not required for study in this course.
+The ten chapters selected in the course textbook cover the main topics for study, but a few sections in some chapters will be omitted from lecture and/or lab coverage.
+In the early weeks of the course, students will be given a Readings List that will indicate the page numbers for specific content which is not required for study in this course.